KylerOlsen/ytd_12-bit_computer/README.md

 ### Emulator

-The second part of the tool kit is the assembler.
-Included with the assembler is a simple linker.
+The third part of the tool kit is the emulator.

 Running the following command we can get the arguments for the compiler `python -m pytd12dk em -h`: